Does Confluence have an AI tool? A complete overview for 2026

 Here's how it breaks down for Confluence Cloud:

-Exploring a better alternative: One AI for all your company knowledge
+Exploring a complementary option: One AI for all your company knowledge

 Moving beyond a single-app AI

-Ready to build an AI assistant that has actually learned from all your company knowledge, not just your Confluence pages?
+Ready to build an AI assistant that learns from your Confluence pages and beyond?
 Give eesel AI a try for free and see how easy it is to unify your information and get instant, accurate answers for your whole team.

 Frequently asked questions

-A unified platform like eesel AI connects to all your company’s data sources, Confluence, Google Docs, Slack, etc., providing a complete picture of your knowledge.
-It also often offers easier setup, transparent pricing, and advanced testing capabilities not found in Confluence’s native AI.
+A unified platform like eesel AI works alongside Confluence to connect all your company's data sources - Confluence, Google Docs, Slack, etc. - providing a complete picture of your knowledge.
+It offers an easy setup and advanced testing capabilities that enhance your existing Confluence setup.

 Share this post